-Host/Printer Port 1 (RS-232-C or RS-422)
+Host/Printer Port 1 (DB25)

-This port, labeled "SES1-EIA," is designed for connection to the host (computer or modem) or a serial printer via a 25-pin D-shell (DB25P) female connector.
-This port uses an RS-232-C communication interface, is configured as a DTE (Data Terminal Equipment) device, and can operate from 110 to 134,400 baud.
-The pins supported are shown below:
+This port, labeled "EIA," located to the left of the video port, is designed for connection to the host (computer or modem) or a serial printer via a 25-pin D-shell (DB25P) female connector.
+This port uses an RS-232-C communication interface, is configured as a DTE (Data Terminal Equipment) device, and can operate from 110 to 115,200 baud.
+The pins supported are shown below.